zadarastorage/zadara-csi/helm/zadara-csi/README.md

   `plugin.iscsiMode`    |  defines how the plugin will run `iscsiadm` commands on host.
 Allowed values: `rootfs` or `client-server`.
   `labels`              |  labels to attach to all Zadara-CSI objects, can be extended with any number of arbitrary `key: "value"` pairs

-For more info about `plugin.iscsiMode` see Establishing iSCSI connectivity section.
+For more info about `plugin.iscsiMode` see Node iSCSI Connectivity section.

 ## Configuration